 The T stands for tumor.
-This category is based on the melanoma's thickness and whether or not it is ulcerated.
+This category is based on the melanoma's thickness and whether it is ulcerated.
+The thickness of the melanoma is called the Breslow measurement.
 The term ulcerated means that the layer of skin covering the melanoma is gone.
 There may be bleeding with ulceration.

 N stands for lymph nodes.
 Lymph nodes are small groups of cells that help the body fight infections.
-This category indicates whether or not the melanoma has spread to the lymph nodes.
+This category shows whether the melanoma has spread to nearby lymph nodes.

 M stands for metastasis.
-This category tells whether or not the cancer has spread to distant organs.
+This category tells whether the cancer has spread to distant organs.

 Stages are named using a combination of 0 or the Roman numerals I to IV.
 The letters A through C are for substages.
 Lower stage cancers have a better outlook.

 Stage 0.
-The melanoma is only in the top layer of skin, called the epidermis.
+The melanoma is only in the top layer of skin (epidermis).
 This is also called melanoma in situ.
-In situ means the cancer has remained confined, and has not invaded other tissues.
+In situ means the cancer has remained confined, and has not invaded deeper into the skin.

 Stage IA.
-The tumor is in the epidermis and the upper part of the layer of skin under the epidermis, called the dermis.
-It is no more than 1 millimeter thick, with no ulceration, and appears to be growing slowly (has a low mitotic rate).
+The tumor is in the epidermis and the upper part of the layer of skin under the epidermis (dermis).
+It is no more than 1 millimeter thick, with no ulceration.
+It appears to be growing slowly (has a low mitotic rate).

 Stage IIC.
 The tumor is thicker than 4 mm and is ulcerated.